alchemy-fullstack-js-spring-2019/mob-tardygram/LAB.md

 * A String `passwordHash`
 * A String `profilePhotoUrl`

-### Post
+### Thread

-Posts are photos with some text caption.
+threads are photos with some text caption.
 They should have:

 * A reference to user `user`
 * A String `photoUrl`